 Note: To obtain copies of the form for monthly reporting of daily public pool operations, or to determine which agent to contact to obtain copies, contact the Bureau of Food and Recreational Businesses at (608) 224−4682 or PO Box 8911, Madison, Wisconsin 53708−8911.

 DEATH, INJURY, OR ILLNESS REPORTS.
-The operator shall report incidents resulting in death, or serious injury or illness that requires assistance from emergency medical personnel, by the end of the next working day following the incident by phone or fax to the department or agent.
+The operator shall report incidents resulting in death, or serious injury or illness that requires assistance from emergency medical personnel, by the end of the next working day following the incident by phone, email or fax to the department or agent.
+Pf

 Note: Report deaths, injuries, or illnesses to the Bureau of Food and Recreational Businesses by calling (608) 224−4682 or faxing to (608) 224−4710.

-FILES. (a) The operator shall maintain on the premises a file containing a copy of each of the following:
+FILES. (a) Files maintained on the premises.
+The operator shall maintain on the premises, at all times, the following:

-The monthly operating reports required under sub.
-(1).
+A copy of the most current version of s.
+ATCP 76.

+The pool construction plans after the effective date of the rule.

+The manufacturer’s pump performance curve.
+Pf

+The manual of operations for any secondary anti-entrapment device or system.
+Pf

+The manual of instruction on filter operation.

+6. Instructions for operation and maintenance of all equipment,7.
+Instructions and other pertinent information on pool operation and maintenance.8.
+The most recent federal Centers for Disease (CDC) control recommendations for fecal accidents or another plan in response to fecal accidents that is consistent with CDC’s fecal accident response recommendations.

+File retention period.
+The following operational tests and reports shall be kept for a minimum of 2 years.
+1. Anti-entrapment device or system test results as required by manufacturer and corrective actions taken, if needed.
+Pf

-Each laboratory bacteriological report.
+2. Any laboratory bacteriological report.
+Pf

-Each fecal accident report made under s.
+3. Any fecal accident report made under s.
 ATCP 76.31.

-In addition to the reports listed under subds.
-1., 2., and 3. any other report submitted to the department or agent for the preceding 2 year period.

-A copy of the most current version of this chapter.

-6. Pool construction plans.

-7. The manufacturer’s pump performance curve, manual of instruction on filter operation, recommendations for operation and maintenance of all equipment, and instructions and other pertinent information on pool operation and maintenance.

-8. The most recent federal Centers for Disease control recommendations for fecal accidents or other plan in response to fecal accidents.
+Pf

+4. Any other reports required by the department or agent.

-9. Daily inspections and operational tests as specified in s.
-ACTP 76.37.
+5. Daily inspections and operational tests.
+Pf

-All records shall be kept at least 7 years, except that monthly reports, fecal accident reports, daily inspection results, and operational tests shall be kept for at least 2 years.
-1.

-All of the documents under par. (a) shall be accessible to the operator and the department or agent.
+All of the documents under par. (a) and (b) shall be accessible to the department or agent upon request.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.32 Register June 2016 No. 726; correction in (3) (a) 3., 5., 9. made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 ATCP 76.33 Facility maintenance, repair and sanitation.
-(1) POOL AREA. (a) General.
-Each pool shall be routinely brushed or vacuumed to keep the basin and surrounding appurtenances free of sediment, lint, hair, debris, algae and slime growth and discoloration.
-Cracks or other defects shall be repaired and the pool interior shall be refinished as necessary to maintain it in a cleanable condition.
-The pool and water area shall be maintained in a clean and sanitary condition.
-Glass and shatterable plastic items shall be prohibited in the pool area.
+(1) POOL AREA. (a) Basin.
+1. Each pool shall be routinely brushed or vacuumed to keep the basin and surrounding appurtenances free of sediment, lint, hair, debris, algae and slime growth and discoloration.

+2. Cracks or other defects shall be repaired and the pool interior shall be refinished as necessary to maintain it in a cleanable condition.

+3. The pool and water area shall be maintained in a clean and sanitary condition.

+4. Glass and shatterable plastic items shall be prohibited in the pool area, except for pool test kit contents while in use to test pool water according to manufacturer’s instructions.
+Pf

 Deck maintenance and cleaning.
-Pool areas and appurtenances, including safety pads, shall be maintained in good repair and
+1. Deck areas and appurtenances, including safety pads, a.
+Shall be maintained in good repair, and

-shall be rinsed daily to prevent microbial growth.
+b.
+Shall be rinsed as needed to prevent microbial growth.

+2. a.
 Indoor pool decks shall be disinfected at least weekly.

+b.
+Outdoor pool decks shall be cleaned as needed

+Note: It is recommended to avoid the use of an ammonia based disinfectant as this can contribute to an increased level of chloramines in the pool water.

-Depth markings along the edge of the pool shall be maintained to be clearly visible and readable.
-The deck shall be kept unobstructed except for easily portable furniture and equipment.
+3. Depth markings along the edge of the pool shall be maintained to be clearly visible and readable.
+Pf

+4. The deck shall be kept unobstructed except for easily portable furniture and equipment.
+Pf